Sandra Pierantozzi

-Sandra Sumang Pierantozzi (born 9 August 1953 in Koror) is a Palauan politician.
+Sandra Sumang Pierantozzi (born 9 August 1953) is a Palauan politician.
 She served as the country's Vice-President from 19 January 2001 to 1 January 2005.
 Pierantozzi was defeated by Camsek Chin in the 2 November 2004 vice-presidential election, winning only 28.9% of the vote.
-She serves as honorary consul of the Czech Republic in Palau.

-Biographical details
+Career

 Pierantozzi was born in Palau and holds degrees from San Diego State University, the University of Hawaii and Union College in Lincoln, Nebraska.

+She was elected a Senator from 1996 to 2001 and during that time she was the floor leader.
+In the 2000 vice-presidential elections, she was elected Vice President of Palau.
+She held this position from January 2001 January 2005.

+Pierantozzi also served in a number of appointed ministerial posts.
+From 1992 to 1993, she was Minister of Administration.
+From 2001 to 2002, she was Minister of Finance of Palau.
+From 2001 to 2005, she was Minister of Health.
+From 2009 to 2010 she was Minister of State, in charge of foreign and domestic affairs and international trade.

-In Palau she has been Minister of Finance, Senator, Vice President and Minister of Health, Minister of State, and is currently serving as Senator for the last 6 months of the vacant seat left by the late Senator Kathy Kesolei.
-Senator Kesolei died in October 2015.
+She served as Senator for the last 6 months of the vacant seat left by the late Senator Katharine Kesolei, who died in October 2015.
 The special election in which Sandra Pierantozzi won was held in December 2015.

+She serves as honorary consul of the Czech Republic in Palau.